 The British Queen's Beasts Silver Coins are the latest addition to the Royal Mint's lineup of silver bullion coins.
 The first coin of this series was issued in 2016 (the series will end in 2021) and its reverse design depicted the Lion of England.
-A total of 10 coin designs will eventually make up the Queen's Beasts series that also includes Queen's Beasts gold coins.
+A total of 10 coin designs will eventually make up the Queen's Beasts series that also includes Queen's Beasts gold coins and Queen's Beasts platinum coins.
 Each coin design depicts one of the Queen's Beasts on the reverse side, the 10 heraldic animal statues that appeared in the coronation ceremony of Queen Elizabeth II.

 The British Queen's Beasts silver coins are minted out of 99.99% fine silver which makes them join the ranks of the purest silver bullion coins.
 The brilliant uncirculated version of the silver coins is available in the denominations of 2 oz and 10 oz.
 Proof coins are available in the sizes of 1 kg, 10 oz, 5 oz and 1 oz.
 There are maximum mintage numbers in place for the proof coins.